Skip to Content

 5. Choose a spot that transitions from shade to semi-sunny.
 The more sun the plant gets, the brighter the leaves will be.

-6. Leaf color is pale yellow green puffy centers with deeper green margins.
+6. Leaf color is pale yellow-green, with puffy centers with deeper green margins.

 7. Cold hardiness is zones 3-9.